rteuwens/basic_flask_app/README.md

 pip install -r requirements.txt
 ```

+NOTE: you might run into an error when installing mysqlclient.
+It will complain about needing Visual Studio 14.0.
+Just download the wheel from https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient and pip install it manually.

 #### Configuring the application
 It is currently set up to link to a MySQL database in the back-end, but you can configure this to any other relational database in config.py by changing the URI.
 Whatever you choose, make sure the database exists.
 For MySQL, the command is simply: